CygnaLabsOpenSource/terraform-provider-ipcontrol/docs/data-sources/ipcontrol_dns.md

 ## Overview

-The `ipcontrol_dns` data source retrieves information about a DNS managed by IPControl.
+The `ipcontrol_dns_domain` data source retrieves information about a DNS managed by IPControl.

 ## Parameters